 The majority of startup employees end up waiting until after an exit — either an IPO or an acquisition — to exercise their stock options, using a same-day transaction called a cashless exercise.

-With a cashless exercise, you’ll exercise your shares and immediately sell them, setting aside a portion of the profit to pay for your taxes.
+With a cashless exercise, you’ll exercise your shares and immediately sell them, setting aside a portion of the gain to pay for your taxes.

 Cashless exercises are simultaneously the easiest option, and the most expensive.
 Cashless exercises are taxed at the short-term capital gains rate, which can result in hundreds of thousands of dollars in value lost to the IRS.